Visible Collider Signals of Natural Quirks

 We are grateful to Pouya Asadi, Rodolfo Capdevilla, Zackaria Chacko, Ayres Freitas, Simon Knapen, and Markus Luty for valuable conversations.
 The research of J.F., C.T., and C.B.V. is supported in part by the National Science Foundation under Grant No. PHY-2210067.
-M.L. is supported by DOE grant number DE-SC0007914 and NSF grant number PHY-2112829.
+M.L. is supported by DOE Grant No. DE-SC0007914 and NSF Grant No. PHY-2112829.